Damaal Dumeel: Release

 The film opened to predominantly positive reviews on 18 April 2014.
 Sify wrote, "Sree has come out with a thriller comedy that seldom loses its grip.
 Credible performances from its leads and a nail-biting screenplay makes it an engaging trip.
 Damaal Dumeel is an enjoyable and racy fun ride".
 M Suganth of The Times of India, giving the film 3 stars out of 5, termed the film "a worthy attempt" and further wrote, "Right in the opening shot [sic] we realize that we are in the hands of a competent filmmaker and Sree keeps things moving at a brisk pace till the end.
 Even the romantic track is used only in small doses and the director doesn't allow a possible melancholic moment to linger".
 IANS also gave 3 stars out of 5 and called it "a reasonably good dark comedy that you seldom see from an industry that has an urge for predominantly making masala entertainers".
 Behindwoods gave 2.5 stars out of 5 and wrote, "Unlike the usual commercial masala that we get to watch every second Friday, Damaal Dumeel slips into the crux of the story right after the public service advertisement on smoking is played and clutches onto it right till the end.
 The movie has an interesting combination of dark comedy and titillation and the actions of the characters that appear in the film are quite unpredictable".

 Some critics gave a more mixed review.
-Baradwaj Rangan wrote, "This is ...one of those films that you need to keep watching keeping this caveat in mind: “For a first-time filmmaker...”
+Baradwaj Rangan from The Hindu wrote, "This is ...one of those films that you need to keep watching keeping this caveat in mind: “For a first-time filmmaker...”
 Sree has some clever ideas...The problem, as with a lot of Tamil cinema, is the distance between intent and execution.
 On the face of it — if we look at just the plot summaries — we seem to be doing wonderfully fresh and exciting work.
 But the ideas in the filmmakers’ heads lose steam when put on paper and, thereon, are translated to screen".
 Deccan Chronicle wrote, "The film is good in parts.
 Right from the start there's pace – something that is refreshing.
 The build up to the climax, interspersed with some laughs thanks to Charlie are notable".
 Rediff gave 2 stars out of 5 and wrote, Damaal Dumeel captures the attention of the viewer at the start and also maintains a healthy pace, but one feels let down.
 The film doesn't convey a sense of the desperation of the situation and of all hell breaking lose.
 Despite its faults, the film is engaging in parts".